AdobeDocs/app-builder/src/pages/resources/customer-dashboard/welldone.md

 title: Well done
 ---

-# Well done
+# Well Done

 Congratulations, you've reached the end.

 ## Achievements

-In this codelab, you have learned:
+In this Code Lab, you have learned:

 * How to **bootstrap** a new App Builder app using Adobe Campaign Standard template
 * What is **inside an App Builder app**
 * How to **run** the app locally, and **deploy** it onto the App Builder platform